Adderall comedowns can be quite brutal though they pale in comparison to alcohol or benzodiazepine withdrawal.

 Adderall Withdrawal Symptoms

-If you are currently experiencing Adderall withdrawal symptoms or plan to discontinue Adderall in the future and want to know what to expect, you might find the following list of common Adderall withdrawal symptoms useful:
+Maybe you are currently experiencing Adderall withdrawal symptoms.
+Or perhaps you plan to discontinue Adderall in the future and want to know what to expect.
+Either way, you might find the following list of common Adderall withdrawal symptoms useful:

 - Lethargy, fatigue, hyper-somnolence (sleeping too much)